Wednesday 12th August 3:30pm - 7:30pm

 Tree hollows form in the trunk or branches of live or dead trees, and usually are found in much older trees, typically 100-150 years old.

-Because they take so long to form, and are so important as habitat for many of our native animal species, it is very important that they are retained wherever possible.
+Because they take so long to form, and are such important habitat for many of our native animal species, it is vital that they are retained wherever possible.